• Go to app

 A one-way trip from Tokyo station to Kyoto station using local trains may take you more than 8 hours of total travel time since it makes multiple stops.
 Since no train travels the whole route, you also need to make at least four transfers.

 Foreign tourists can make the most of their journey with JR Passes for unlimited rides on JR local trains, available for durations of 7, 14, or 21 days!
+If you’re unsure which JR Pass is the best for your trip, you check out these available JR Passes and type in the destinations you plan on visiting.
+Apart from that, you can also calculate if a JR Pass is worth it versus single-journey tickets with the handy JR Pass Calculator.

 Secure these passes online before arriving in Japan to fully immerse yourself in inter-city explorations.

-But, there’s a catch: the Seishun 18 pass is restricted to local and rapid JR trains and remains valid for a limited period—three times a year.
+But, there’s a catch: the Seishun 18 pass is restricted to local and rapid JR trains and remains valid for a limited period — three times a year.

 3. Air travel